 Failing to correct misbehavior

-Dogs tend to bark or growl out of fear, especially if they see other dogs or strangers.
+Dogs bark or growl out of fear, especially if they see other dogs or strangers.

 You must teach your dog the difference between meeting a stranger on a walk and recognizing when a stranger is approaching your home.